Hi! As I mentioned earlier, I decided to recall some fundamental knowledge.

-.sort in ruby), but not everyone takes a look under the hood.
+sort method in ruby), but not everyone takes a look under the hood.

-If we find smaller element, we will change it with element with index
+i and go through the data from left to right.
+If we find the smaller element, we need to change it with an element with an index

 i.
-Next iteration we move the pointer
+In the next iteration, we move the pointer (index

-So, we can see that the time complexity of the algorithm is
+The time complexity of the algorithm is

 Insertion sort is another simple sorting algorithm.

-a) Split the data into 2 parts: sorted and unsorted.
+a) Split the data into 2 parts: sorted and unsorted

 c) Increment the index